 All right.
 Approach big problems with small goals.
 Great.
 But how do you then follow through on those smaller goals?
 As you start breaking down your bigger projects, you’ll find the strategies that work well for you, and tweaking the strategies that we recommend here to be most effective for you is important!
 That being said, one of the most tried-and-true approaches to managing daily work is the time chart.
 The point of a time chart is to give you an action plan for each day.
 It accounts for where you have to be when, but it also includes what work you’re going to do when.
 A time chart isn’t a planner or a calendar, but making a good time chart requires that you have a good sense of both what you need to do on a given day and what your time commitments are on a given day, which planners and calendars, respectively, help you keep track of.
 Finally, time charts are useful because they force you to assign priority to the tasks you want to accomplish.

-So how should you use a time-chart?
-As is the case with everything we've discussed in the academic consulting section, everyone develops slight variations on the underlying strategies for staying organized and managing time, but the steps we lay out here are a great way to start if you've never made a time chart before.
+So how should you use a time chart?
+As is the case with everything we’ve discussed in the academic success section, everyone develops slight variations on the underlying strategies for staying organized and managing time, but the steps we lay out here are a great way to start if you’ve never made a time chart before.
 Many people like to use a paper planner, which is what we present first, but there are great digital options for making a time chart as well, such as Google Calendar.
-First, take a look at the CWLT time chart below.
-If you like what you see here, you can pick up a time charts like this one at the CWLT.
+First, take a look at the time chart below.
+If you like what you see here, you can pick up a time charts like this one at the CWLT..

-With your own time-chart in hand, fill it out following these guidelines and in this order:
+With your own time chart in hand, fill it out following the following guidelines.

-If you're using a digital calendar (such as Google Calendar), the principles for setting up a time chart are the same as for a paper planner, but the digital platform offers KNOL[a few features] that are worth using as well.
+If you’re using a digital calendar (such as Google Calendar), the principles for setting up a time chart are the same as for a paper planner, but the digital platform offers a few features that are worth using as well.